 - e.
 A supervisor who directs and coordinates training opportunities through law enforcement situations encountered each working shift. - 2.
 While assigned to a trainee, if the FTO will be absent from duty, the FTO should make arrangements through his or her immediate supervisor for another FTO to train the trainee.
 If another FTO is not available when the regularly assigned FTO is absent, the trainee will be assigned to another officer or station duty at the supervisor's discretion.
-A daily observation report will be filed that day indicating, "FTO Unavailable."
+A daily observation report will be completed that day indicating, "FTO Unavailable."
 In addition, efforts should be made so that the FTO is not scheduled for any training that does not include the FTOs assigned trainee. - 3.
 On a weekly basis, the FTO will keep his or her immediate supervisor and/or the FTEP coordinator updated on the trainee's progress. - 4.
-FTOs will complete the following evaluations and reports in reference to any trainee they are assigned: - a.
+FTOs will utilize the LEFTA field training software program to complete the following evaluations and reports in reference to any trainee they are assigned: - a.
 Daily Observation Reports (DOR).
-The DOR is: - (1) Designed with standards for evaluating the performance of the assigned trainee; - (2) Used to document all performance observations made during their duty tour, both positive and negative, and all applicable training conducted by the FTO; - (3) Submitted within twenty-four (24) hours after the end of the trainee's tour of duty; - (4) Reviewed by the FTO's shift supervisor, who must sign and date the DOR in addition to the FTO and trainee; and - (5) Reviewed by the FTEP coordinator on a routine basis. - End of Phase Evaluation: These forms are found in the trainee's b. training task list and must be completed prior to the trainee being allowed to advance to the next phase of training.
+The DOR is: - (1) Designed with standards for evaluating the performance of the assigned trainee; - (2) Used to document all performance observations made during their duty tour, both positive and negative, and all applicable training conducted by the FTO; - (3) Submitted within twenty-four (24) hours after the end of the trainee's tour of duty; - (4) Reviewed by the FTO's shift supervisor, who must sign, date and submit the DOR in addition to the FTO and trainee; and - (5) Reviewed by the FTEP coordinator on a routine basis. - b.
+End of Phase Evaluation: The end of phase evaluation must be completed prior to the trainee being allowed to advance to the next phase of training.
 The evaluation is to be completed by the FTO primarily assigned to the trainee during that phase of training.
-The evaluation will specifically identify all of the trainee's weaknesses and strengths, additional remedial efforts, training needs, and must include а recommendation by the FTO for advancement to the next level of training in the FTEP.
+The evaluation will specifically identify all of the trainee's weaknesses and strengths, additional training needs, remedial efforts, and must include a recommendation by the FTO for advancement to the next level of training in the FTEP.
 Once completed, the evaluation must be reviewed by the FTO, the trainee, and the current immediate supervisor during a personal group discussion.